Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Introduction

-This paper is structured as follows. \Cref{sec:piml} outlines the fundamental principles of physics-informed machine learning, with emphasis on observational bias in input space design. \Cref{sec:selection_method} presents the feature extraction and selection methodology, detailing each stage of the proposed framework. \Cref{system_description} presents the experimental and numerical datasets used for feature evaluation and model validation. \Cref{sec:results} reports the results and assesses model performance.
-Finally, \Cref{sec:conclusion} summarises the key findings and identifies directions for future research.
+This paper is structured as follows. \Cref{sec:selection_method} presents the feature extraction and selection method, detailing each stage. \Cref{system_description} presents the experimental and numerical datasets used for feature evaluation and model validation. \Cref{sec:results} reports the results and assesses model performance.
+Finally, \Cref{sec:conclusion} summarises the key findings, acknowledges limitations and identifies directions for future research.